Germany: Aiwanger accused of making 'repulsive' Jewish jokes – DW – 08/30/2023

 Germany: Aiwanger accused of making 'repulsive' Jewish jokes

-German politician Hubert Aiwanger was faced with new allegations on Wednesday of antisemetic behavior during his high school years.
+German politician Hubert Aiwanger was faced with new allegations on Wednesday of antisemitic behavior during his high school years.

 Aiwanger is the deputy state premier of Bavaria and the head of the right-wing populist Free Voters (Freie Wähler) party, with the state set to head to the polls for a crucial election in October.